The Beginners Guide To Hot Tub Ownership

-While owning a hot tub is a great luxury and an easy escape from stress, there are still a lot of important things to take into consideration when it comes to upkeep and maintenance.
+While owning a hot tub is a great luxury and an easy escape from stress, there are still a lot of important things to consider when it comes to upkeep and maintenance.
 Make the most out of your home spa with this guide that explains the basics of hot tub ownership and regular maintenance.

-The site should be in an area that gets good drainage, so that the tub isn’t at risk of being surrounded by puddles or mud.
+The site should be in an area that gets good drainage so that the tub isn’t at risk of being surrounded by puddles or mud.
 It should also be clear from overhead power lines, trees and messy shrubs, and at least five feet away from the electrical panel or outlet.
-Also, make sure the site you have chosen does not block access to your septic tank, sewer lines or other necessary utilities coming to or from your house, and is in close proximity to a water source like a garden hose.
-You will need a convenient refilling source on a regular basis.
+Also, make sure the site you have chosen does not block access to your septic tank, sewer lines or other necessary utilities coming to or from your house, and is near a water source like a garden hose.
+You will need a convenient refilling source regularly.

 A hot tub’s shell should not only be attractive and go with your yard, but it should also be durable, energy-efficient, and able to handle years of constant use.

 Along with the ability to turn the hot tub’s lights off and on, you should be able to adjust the brightness and colour as well.
 Almost all hot tub lights are operated with LED bulbs.